hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

  locks []*sync.Mutex
  global sync.Mutex // why this exists
  // is left to the imaginative and curious
- // hint: what happens during a re-partition/rehash?
+ // hint: what happens during a rehash/growth
+ // of linear or chain addressing ?
 }
 ```

-This [naive implementation](https://github.com/hailelagi/porcupine/blob/main/porcupine/fine-map.go#L43) adds some complexity, however we gain write performance but pay the cost of
- acquiring and releasing two locks per operation, perhaps a reader-writer lock, something else? we'll revisit this soon.
+This [naive implementation](https://github.com/hailelagi/porcupine/blob/main/porcupine/fine-map.go#L43) adds some complexity, however we gain write performance but pay the cost of acquiring and releasing two locks per operation, perhaps a reader-writer lock? [something else?](https://github.com/efficient/libcuckoo)

 Next, we'd like to be able to store both ordered and unordered key value data, hash maps store unordered data so this calls for some sort of additional data structure with fast
 ordered `KVStore` operations for our `ordered_set`.
 We must define a new interface: